There Is No Right Way To Secure Your Retirement

-People close to retirement often decide to make extra superannuation contributions, particularly if they work out that their super balance is a bit low.
+People close to retirement often make extra superannuation contributions, particularly if they work out that their super balance is a bit low.

 They’re also more likely in a financial position to do so because they’ve paid off most of their mortgage and their children have left home.

-They can also take advantage of higher contribution caps where they can get the benefit of only being hit with a concessional tax rate of 15% per annum.
+They can also take advantage of higher contribution caps, benefiting from only being hit with a concessional tax rate of 15% per annum.

-Comparatively, people in their 20s and 30s will more likely be in a position where they’re personal expenditure will increase.
+Comparatively, people in their 20s and 30s will more likely be in a position where their expenditure will increase.

 This includes the cost of university study, buying a home or starting a family.

-They simply don’t have disposable income or, if they do, they would rather spend it on other life expenses and luxuries.
+They simply don’t have disposable income, or if they do, they would rather spend it on other living expenses and luxuries.

 Tax implications are very important when deciding on your super or mortgage.